jonquark/messagesight-demos-docker/README.md

 The following scripts are provided to setup different demostration cases:

-1. DockerNetworks.sh: Use this script to create docker networks used in different demo environment.
+1. configureNetworks.sh: Use this script to create docker networks used in different demo environment.

-2. DockerMSImages.sh: This script can be build MessageSight Server, WebUI, and Bridge docker images, or remove MessageSight Server, WebUI, and Bridge docker containers and associiated images.
+2. buildMSImages.sh: This script can be build MessageSight Server, WebUI, and Bridge docker images, or remove MessageSight Server, WebUI, and Bridge docker containers and associiated images.

+3. configureWebUI.sh: This script runs a MessageSight WebUI container.

-3. ConfigureLDAPDemo.sh: This script runs and configures an openLDAP server and a MessageSight server containers for IBM IoT MessageSight and external LDAP integration demos.
+4. configureServer.sh: This script runs a MessageSight server container and configures the server to run demos.

 ### Prerequisite steps: